-Students who have a completed and signed Electronic Policy Agreement may bring electronic devices to school, including but not limited to e-readers, cell phones, laptops, fitness trackers, smart watches, and tablets.
-All electronic devices are required to be turned off and checked-in at the office for the entire school day.
-Students bring electronic devices to school at their own risk, and the school will not be responsible for lost or stolen electronics.
+Students who have completed and signed the Electronic Policy Agreement may bring electronic devices to school.
+However, students may not access devices during the school day.

+Students bring electronic devices to school at their own risk, and the school is not responsible for lost or stolen electronics.
 Students may pick up any electronic devices from the office at dismissal.
-Students participating in PTO sponsored activities or after-school activities such as ball games, tutoring, dances, etc. may not have their phones.
+Students participating in PTO-sponsored activities or after-school activities, such as ball games, tutoring, dances, etc., may not have their electronic devices.

-Students found to have electronic devices with them during the school day and at afterschool activities will have the devices confiscated and be subject to disciplinary action.
+Students found to have electronic devices with them during the school day and at afterschool activities will have the devices confiscated, and their Parents will be required to pick them up.